 Time needed: Two to four days

-Get there: From Berlin, take an overnight bus for under $25 USD, a 6-hour train for under $25 USD, or a one-hour flight for $50 USD.
+Get there: From Berlin, take an overnight bus for around $30 USD, a 6-hour train for under $25 USD, or a one-hour flight for $165 USD.

 Where to Stay in Munich

 Stay in the city centre to be within walking distance from Marienplatz and the Viktualienmarkt food market.
-Or choose one of the less touristic neighborhoods to stay in Munich.
+Or choose one of the less touristy neighborhoods to stay in Munich

-- The Derag Livinghotel is next to the Viktualienmarkt food market.
-They have are very environmentally conscious, and offer well-appointed, clean rooms.
+• The Derag Livinghotel is next to the Viktualienmarkt food market.
+They are very environmentally conscious and offer well-appointed, clean rooms that use renewable energy sources.
+The Reichenbachplatz Tram Stop is a 2-minute walk away, linking you to popular sights.

-- A slightly cheaper option is the Novotel Mรผnchen City.
-They have a long list of green credentials and offers soundproof rooms at a central location.
+• A slightly cheaper option is the Novotel München City.
+They have a long list of green credentials and offer soundproof rooms at a central location.
+The hotel is a 20-minute walk from the heart of Munich or a 5-minute ride by subway.

 Prague